Van Buren County, Michigan Records

 A Map of Van Buren County, Michigan contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Van Buren County, Michigan Courthouse Records

 The Van Buren County Courthouse is located in Paw Paw, Michigan.
 Some early records prior to organization on April 3, 1837 may be located in Cass County and Leeawee County.
 Learn More About State of Michigan Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Van Buren county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Van Buren County Clerk has Births & Deaths from 1867 and Marriage Records from 1836.
 The County Clerk is responsible for keeping records of births, deaths, assumed names, co-partnerships, issuing and filing marriage licenses, gun permits, notary bonds and processing passports.
 The date listed for each category of record is the earliest record known to exist in that county.
 It does not indicate that there are numerous records for that year and certainly does not indicate that all such events that year were actually registered.
 See also Van Buren County Clerk Information for Genealogists

 - Van Buren County Register of Deeds has Land from 1836.The County Register of Deeds is the official recording officer for all legal documents pertaining to the transfers and encumbrances of all real estate property within the County.
 The Register also provides permanent storage for approved original subdivision plats, condominiums, land surveys and section corners.